Basset Hound Shedding

 Basset Hounds have a moderate shedding level.
 Regular grooming keeps shedding manageable and your Basset Hound's coat healthy.

-With a typical weight of 40-65 lbs and lifespan of 12-13 yrs, the Basset Hound requires thoughtful care tailored to their specific breed characteristics.
+The Basset Hound averages 40-65 lbs at maturity with a 12-13 yrs lifespan and arrives with breed-level care considerations best internalised early rather than discovered late.
 Prospective Basset Hound owners should know that this medium hound breed demands an informed approach to nutrition, exercise, and preventive health management.

 Health Predisposition Summary: Basset Hounds show higher-than-average incidence of ear infections, obesity, bloat based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.